 Know the Ragdoll Cat Breed Standard to Get the Best Price

 Familiarizing yourself with the Ragdoll breed is also a very important step in buyer protection.
 Some unethical breeders may attempt to sell a kitten that, although a descendent of flawlessly pedigreed lines, does not uphold the ragdoll traits for whatever reason.
 Buyers should never have to pay full price for a kitten that does not properly resemble its breed.

-Buying from Breeders
+Buying Ragdoll Cats From Breeders